MichOng00/tello-examples/README.md

 # Tello Drone Python Examples

 This repository contains various examples of controlling and interacting with Tello drones using Python.
-The examples use the [DJITelloPy](https://github.com/damiafuentes/DJITelloPy) library for drone control and [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) for computer vision tasks like face tracking and expression detection.
+The examples use the [DJITelloPy](https://github.com/damiafuentes/DJITelloPy) library for drone control, [OpenCV](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html) and [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) for computer vision tasks like face tracking and expression detection.

 ## Prerequisites

 ### 1. Python Version

 Ensure that you are using Python 3.9.
+The code may work for later versions of Python, but this has not yet been tested.
 You can create a virtual environment using either `venv` or `conda`:

 #### Using `venv`: